Skycoder42/QtAutoUpdater/README.md

  - UpdatePanel -> a button with a busy-indicator to to the same

 #### Screenshots
-Here some sample screenshots of the gui
+Here some sample screenshots of the gui (The rocket of the information dialog is the "application icon" and depends on your application)

 | Dialog Sample      | Windows                                   | Mac                                       | X11                                       |
 |--------------------|-------------------------------------------|-------------------------------------------|-------------------------------------------|